-Prove that there are p^{t-k} polynomials in \mathcal{P}t that pass through these k points.
-Solution.
 8. Monotone Circuits for Secret Sharing (15 points).
-Recall from the lecture that the additive secret sharing scheme secret-shares a secret among n parties that can be recovered when all parties are present.
+Recall that the additive secret sharing scheme secret-shares a secret among n parties that can be recovered when all parties are present.
 The repetitive secret sharing scheme secret-shares a secret among n parties that can be recovered by any party.
 Intuitively, these two secret sharing schemes implement the atomic access structure accepted by the AND and the OR gates, respectively.

-In the lecture, it was mentioned that any monotone circuit can be expressed using AND and OR gates.
-The threshold access structure is also accepted by a monotone circuit.
-For example, consider the access structure of n = 4 parties where any k = 3 parties can reconstruct the secret.
-The access structure is represented by the following monotone circuit.
+Any monotone circuit can be expressed using AND and OR gates.
+A monotone circuit also accepts the threshold access structure.
+For example, consider the access structure of n=4 parties where any k=3 parties can reconstruct the secret.
+The following monotone circuit represents the access structure.

-$(A \land B \land C) \lor (A \land B \land D) \lor (A \land C \land D) \lor (B \land C \land D)$
+$$(A \land B \land C) \lor (A \land B \land D) \lor (A \land C \land D) \lor (B \land C \land D)$$

-Construct a secret sharing scheme for this access structure by recursively using the additive and repetitive secret sharing schemes.
+Construct a secret sharing scheme for this access structure by recursively using additive and repetitive secret sharing schemes.

-Collaborators :
+Collaborators: